-It is one of my all-time favorite desserts, which is why I worked so hard to create a fun recipe with the same flavors.
+It is one of my all-time favorite desserts, so we worked so hard to create a fun recipe with the same traditional flavors.
 I love how the creamy coconut sauce melds together with the sticky rice and mango.
 This dessert sushi isn’t too sweet, but yet they are completely satisfying.

 My dessert sushi recipe is gluten free, dairy free, and refined sugar free.

-If you don’t want to make fruit sushi, feel free to use this as a Coconut Sticky Rice with Mango dish that you see in many Thai restaurants.
+If you don’t want to make fruit sushi, feel free to use this recipe as a regular Coconut Sticky Rice with Mango dish that you see in many Thai restaurants.

 The name of this rice is a bit misleading.
-I think when you are gluten free, any word that starts with gluten can make us worry.
-This rice is perfectly safe and does not contain any gluten.
+I think when you are gluten free, any word that starts with gluten is scary.
+Please don’t worry about this rice because it is perfectly safe and does not contain any gluten.

 It is important to make sure the rice you use is labeled glutinous rice.
-I found this bag at Lion Supermarket, our local Asian grocery store.
+I found this bag at Lion Supermarket, our local Asian grocery store, but you can also find it in local stores, or buy this glutinous rice online.

 Tools You Need To Make This Dessert: